aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     ***(Q3) What is the Spark master printed on the standard output on IntelliJ IDEA?***

-4. Compile the code from command line using `mvn clean package` and then run the jar in your cs167 machine using `spark-submit`.
+4. Compile the code from command line using `mvn clean package`, copy the file to your cs167 machine, and then run the jar in your cs167 machine using `spark-submit`.

     ```bash
     spark-submit --class edu.ucr.cs.cs167.[UCRNetID].App [UCRNetID]_lab5-1.0-SNAPSHOT.jar nasa_19950801.tsv